Alejogb1/job-board/blog-data/what-causes-binaryinvalidtypeexception-in-ignite-remote-filters.md

 id: "what-causes-binaryinvalidtypeexception-in-ignite-remote-filters"
 ---

-Okay, let’s unpack *BinaryInvalidTypeException* in the context of Apache Ignite remote filters.
+, let’s unpack *BinaryInvalidTypeException* in the context of Apache Ignite remote filters.
 I've encountered this beast more times than I care to remember, usually late on a Friday when deadlines are looming.
 So, it’s not some theoretical oddity, but a real-world pain point that needs a methodical approach.

 The core issue is type mismatch during deserialization on the server-side when using a remote filter within Ignite.
 Ignite’s distributed query system relies on serializing and deserializing objects as they’re passed around the cluster.
 When you specify a filter (a predicate), this filter object must be serializable and deserializable.
 Specifically, when that filter is used remotely, on a server node, if the types that are used within that predicate, especially the ones used for comparisons, do not match those that are actually present in the cached data, then you have a `BinaryInvalidTypeException` on your hands.